codess-aus/PL-900/PowerApps.md

 You can use one or more tables as a data source per model-driven app.
 You can use multiple tables, columns and relationships from Dataverse while designing your model-driven app.
 You are not limited to a single table per app.

+You should use model-driven apps for implementing complex business logic.
+Model-driven apps take care of the user interface part, so you only need to focus on business rules, forms, and views.

 ## Power Automate Flow